Two people in a blue raft race down a white-water river with others in the background; paddling through green, forested canyon.

 The Lost Sea

-Sweetwater, Tennessee is home to America's largest underground lake, the Lost Sea.
-Located within the Craighead Caverns, The Lost Sea Adventure takes you through a rich geological and anthropic history-- far beyond what meets the eye.
+From Tsali Notch Vineyard, Sweetwater is about 15 miles away, or 25 minutes by car.
+Sweetwater, Tennessee, is home to America's largest underground lake, The Lost Sea.
+Located within the Craighead Caverns, The Lost Sea Adventure takes you through a rich geological and human history — far beyond what meets the eye.
 Nearly a mile from the Cavern's opening, sits a room known as "The Council Room," where an array of artifacts testifies to the Cherokee's use of caves.
 Since the days of early white settlers, the cave has been used for storing potatoes, saltpeter mining during the Civil War, moonshine making, and so much more.
 Take a glass-bottom boat ride and guided tour of the lake and gain insight to the captivating history.

 Stop 1 of 1